lpmatos/uri-problems/README.md

 2. Name the file with the question ID.

-3. Add the file to the appropriate level folder - If the folder does not exist, create according to the standard
+3. Add the file to the appropriate level folder - If the folder does not exist, create according to the standard.

 4. Make the **Commit**.